NVIDIA-AI-IOT/cuPCL/README.md

 The are several subfolders in the project and every subfolder has:

 1. lib for segmentation implemented by CUDA
-2. Sample code can show the lib usage and also be used to check perf and accuracy by comparing its output with PCL
+2. Sample code showing the lib usage and checking the perf and accuracy by comparing its output with PCL's

 To get started, follow the instructions below.
 If you run into any issues please [let us know](../../issues).